Academic Policies & Standards

 Procedure

-First, the student shall approach the instructor of the course as soon as possible after receiving the final grade.
-They have the right to discuss the merits of their appeal in an informal and non-threatening environment.
+- The student shall first approach the instructor and discuss the merits of the appeal in an informal and non-threatening environment

 Withdrawal & Reinstatement

-This section is covered in more detail in UVU Policy 503 (Add/Drop/Withdraw).
+This section is covered in more detail in UVU policy.
 To the extent any contradictions exist between this catalog and Utah Valley University policies, the policies take precedence and control.

 Withdrawal from Classes

 Withdrawing from a course after the last day to withdraw deadline (Late Withdrawal or Withdrawal Exception) is done only for documented extenuating circumstances beyond the student's control.
-Such changes to a student’s schedule may adversely affect current and future financial aid, scholarships and/or refunds.
+Late withdrawal petitions are submitted electronically to the Registrar's Office.
+Such changes to a student’s schedule may adversely affect current and future financial aid, scholarships, and/or refunds.
 It is recommended that students consult with a financial aid counselor before attempting to completely withdraw from school.

 Withdrawal from the Institution